Books

 - The Power of Vulnerability - Great counterargument to the “gladiator culture” of the stereotypical male-dominated technology workplace.
 You don’t have to be an asshole to be a successful developer. 😊

 - Self Compassion - Are you sensing a theme here?
-Yes, the software industry is filled with a bunch of Type A, overachievers who set high expectations on themselves and struggle with Imposter Syndrome.
-However, the pressure people put on themselves as a result can become counterproductive and lead to burnout.
+Yes, the software industry is filled with a bunch of Type A overachievers who set high expectations on themselves and struggle with Imposter Syndrome.
+However, the pressure people put on themselves can cross a line from healthy eustress to unhealthy distress, becoming counterproductive and quickly leading to burnout.
 If this sounds like you, read this book.

 Productivity